Rami-Hajjar/E-Commerce-Website/README.md

 ---

 ## 🙌 Credits
-This project was created as part of a web development assignment to showcase
+This is a web development project collaboration to showcase
 front-end and back-end collaboration in building a modern online storefront.